coldbox-modules/cbi18n/readme.md

 This module registers the following models in WireBox:

 - `i18n@cbi18n` : Helper with all kinds of methods for localization
-- `resourceService@cbi18n` : Service to interact with language resource bundles
+- `resourceService@cbi18n` : Service to interact with language resource bundles - You may override this service by providing a `customResourceService` key in your configuration.
+[More information on custom resource services](https://github.com/coldbox-modules/cbox-i18n/wiki/Custom-Resource-Services).

 ## Settings
 You can add a `i18n` structure of settings to your `ColdBox.cfc` or to any other module configuration file: `ModuleConfig.cfc` to configure the module: